 Before lunch, we break off into smaller groups for our phonics sessions.
 Phonics is the process of learning the sounds each letter makes to help us to be able to read and write.

 After lunch, we do our Power Maths sessions.
 Power Maths is a hands-on maths scheme the whole school follows.
 It moves through the numbers slowly to ensure we know how to do everything we can with each number before moving on.

 We also have planned in sessions of PE and Understanding of the World.
 We use the school hall and playground for our PE sessions, developing our gross motor skills which helps us to control our fine motor skills ready for writing.
 We learn how to keep fit and why it is important.
 With our Understanding of the World, we like to work mainly outside, using tools and learning all about the world around us.
 We develop our thinking skills and confidence in asking why and how questions.

 Our sessions are short and sweet, to ensure the children can focus well and absorb the learning.
 In between each session, the children have time to access free flow.
-Free flow is a time where the children can choose where they learn and how they learn it.
-They use the different hubs within our classrooms and shared area, and learn all the important life skills of talking to friends, listening to friends, sharing, taking turns etc. Adults are on hand to play and learn along side the children, ensuring they are modelling and extending the childrens learning.
-If your child comes home and says 'Ive played all day!' then we have succeed in our jobs!
+Free flow is a time when the children can choose where they learn and how they learn it.
+They use the different hubs within our classrooms and shared area, and learn all the important life skills of talking to friends, listening to friends, sharing, taking turns etc. Adults are on hand to play and learn alongside the children, ensuring they are modelling and extending the children's learning.
+If your child comes home and says 'Ive played all day!' then we have succeeded in our jobs!

 We are really looking forward to working with you and your child over this next year.
 Please remember a named water bottle, a named coat, a named pair of Wellington boots and a small bag with a change of clothes in case of any little accidents.
 Please make sure you name your jumpers too.